Wills & Trusts

 There are two general categories of trusts:

-1. Testamentary trusts.
-Testamentary trusts do not take effect until your death, and you can establish them with your will.
+1. Testamentary trusts: These do not take effect until your death, and you can establish them with your will.
 People typically use testamentary trusts to protect their estate from taxes, but they are irrevocable, which means you cannot adjust or revoke them after their creation.

-2. Revocable living trusts.
-Revocable living trusts take effect immediately, and you can adjust or revoke them at any time.
+2. Revocable living trusts: These take effect immediately, and you can adjust or revoke them at any time.
 While they are subject to estate taxes, they may allow your estate to avoid probate.

 Frequently Asked Questions About Trusts